 Improved reliability: Even where resources (servers, networks etc.) are hosted internally, the creation of virtualized operating environments means that the network is more resilient to individual failures across the physical infrastructure.

-Limited Scalability: Private cloud can be scaled only within capacity of internal hosted resources.
+Limited Scalability: Private cloud can be scaled only within the capacity of internal hosted resources.

 Restricted area: Private cloud is only accessible locally and is very difficult to deploy globally.